Eugene Radio Frequency Interference (RFI) Information

 What causes RFI?

-Many things can cause RFI such as, but not limited to, the items listed below:
+Many things can cause RFI such as, but not limited to:

-- Loose of poor electrical connections within distribution and building electrical systems.
+- Loose or poor electrical connections within distribution and building electrical systems

 - Indoor high power grow lighting systems